apostrophecms-legacy/apostrophe-site/README.md

       // Hostname you plan to give your site
       hostName: 'mysite.com',

+      // Title of your site.
+Used as a prefix to page titles and feed titles by default
+      title: 'My Site',

       // Apostrophe sizes your images to several awesome sizes right out of the box,
       // but we're greedy and we want something bigger than full (1280)
       addImageSizes: [